do you exist

 Ryan Bissett PhD

-Trained in molecular parasitology, as well as a prior fling with fruit flies (in Lyon, no less).
-Always on the look out for anyone who likes to think on the question of what is an organism?
-Recently, becoming quite fascinated when considering the relationship between emotion, reason, society and harmony.
+Trained in molecular parasitology, as well as a prior fling with fruit flies in Lyon.
+Always on the look out for anyone who likes to think on the question of what is 'life'?

 Dishant Sharma PhD